-Source: ABS 2015, Customised report, National Health Survey: First Results, 2014-15 (cat. no. 4364.0.55.001)
+Source: ABS 2015, Customised report, National Health Survey: First Results, 2014-15 (cat. no. 4364.0.55.001) Geographies are based on 2011 ASGS classification.

-Australian Capital Cities and Australian Rest of State are calculated using weighted Greater Capital City Statistical Area proportions.
+Australian capital cities and Australian rest of state are calculated using weighted Greater Capital City Statistical Area proportions.
 Care should be taken when comparing this data to other data in the table.